small lotus divider graphic on neutral colored background.

 Pulling It All Together

 Natural and synthetic vitamins are descriptors of origin, not guarantees of effectiveness or safety.
-The most meaningful differences between supplements are rarely captured by these labels alone.
+The most meaningful differences between supplements are rarely captured by those labels alone.

-Evidence First Digest
+Evidence First Digest Practical evaluation frameworks, once a week.

-Get new Evidence First Wellness articles and practical evaluation frameworks delivered once per week.
-The digest focuses on helping families interpret supplement claims, research findings, and formulation tradeoffs more clearly.
+Get Evidence First Wellness articles and practical evaluation frameworks delivered once per week.
+The digest focuses on helping families better interpret supplement claims, research findings, and formulation tradeoffs.

-Subscribe to the Digest
+Subscribe to the Digest →

 References and Further Reading